jsummers/deark/readme.txt

   -o <name>
      Output filenames begin with this string.
 This can include a directory path.
 Default="output".
+  -file2 <file>
+     Some formats are composed of more than one file.
+In some cases, you can use the -file2 option to specify the secondary file.
+Refer to the formats.txt file for details.
   -zip
      Write output files to a .zip file.
   -arcfn <filename>